Andrea Goldsmith (engineer): Work and academic career

 Goldsmith started her academic career at the California Institute of Technology and was there for four years.
 She joined Stanford in 1999, becoming an associate professor in 2002 and a full professor in 2007.
-At Stanford, she has served as chair of the faculty senate, and on the school's task force on women and leadership.
+At Stanford, she served as chair of the faculty senate, and on the school's task force on women and leadership.
 In 2006, she took a leave of absence from Stanford and co-founded Quantenna Communications, a company that produces silicon chipsets designed for high-speed, wireless high-definition video home networking.
 She served as chief technology officer of the startup until returning to Stanford in 2008.
-She was also a founder and CTO of Plume WiFi, which was founded in 2014 and develops WiFi technology.
-She joined Princeton in 2020 as Dean of Engineering and Applied Science at a pivotal time, where it is expected to grow its engineering faculty by 50%, build a new neighborhood with new buildings for all engineering departments and interdisciplinary institutes, and foster significantly more innovation, entrepreneurship, and partnerships with industry.
+She was also a founder and CTO of Plume Wi-Fi, which was founded in 2014 and develops Wi-Fi technology.
+She joined Princeton in 2020 as dean of Engineering and Applied Science at a pivotal time, when it is expected to grow its engineering faculty by 50%; build a new neighborhood with new buildings for all engineering departments and interdisciplinary institutes; and foster significantly more innovation, entrepreneurship, and partnerships with industry.
+In August 2025, Goldsmith became the seventh president of Stony Brook University, one of the nation's premier public research universities.

-As an inventor and consultant, she has secured 29 patents.
+As an inventor and consultant, she has secured 38 patents.
 She has authored and co-authored several books, including Wireless Communication, MIMO Wireless Communications and Principles of Cognitive Radio.
 She has launched and led several multi-university research projects, including DARPA's ITMANET program, and she is a principal investigator in the National Science Foundation Center on the Science of Information.

 In the IEEE, Goldsmith served on the board of governors for both the Information Theory and Communications societies.
-She has also been a distinguished lecturer for both societies, served as president of the IEEE Information Theory Society in 2009, founded and chaired the Student Committee of the IEEE Information Theory society, and chaired the Emerging Technology Committee of the IEEE Communications Society.
+She has also been a distinguished lecturer for both societies, served as president of the IEEE Information Theory Society in 2009, founded and chaired the Student Committee of the IEEE Information Theory Society, and chaired the Emerging Technology Committee of the IEEE Communications Society.
 She chairs the IEEE Committee on Diversity and Inclusion.

 She won the 2017 Women in Communications Engineering Mentorship Award from the IEEE Communications Society for her efforts in encouraging women in the fields of technology and engineering.
 In 2017, she was elected to the Academy of Arts and Sciences, and also to the National Academy of Engineering for contributions to adaptive and multiantenna wireless communications.
 Goldsmith won the 2020 Marconi Prize, generally recognized as the top prize in communications.